iron1pigman/Binary-PlayerPrefs/README.md

-Hello welcome to Binary PlayerPrefs its basicly unitys player prefs but with bool support and its all in binary
+Hello welcome to Binary PlayerPrefs its basically unitys player prefs but with bool support and its all in binary

 Setting up